How to Add Webhooks to Your SaaS Product in 2026

 - Design consistent, documented payloads

 Webhooks transform your product into a platform.
-They're expected in 2026, and achievable for teams of any size.
+They're expected in 2026, and achievable for teams of any size with the right architecture.

 Related Posts